Harnessing the power of artificial intelligence has proven to be useful in various fields for example in military activities.

 Typically, Darpa supports a wide range of both academic and commercial groups to research on its behalf.

-Recently, such undertaking triggered an internal hostile response at Google over the Internet guru’s military activities on image recognition.
+Recently, such an undertaking triggered an internal hostile response at Google over the Internet guru’s military activities on image recognition.

 Even so, David Gunning asserted that the US Defence Department research agency (Darpa) called together brought together third-party artificial intelligence (AI) researchers early this year for a brainstorming session, particularly on AI ‘common sense’.